PaprikaSeidler/DataScraper/README.md

-# 🧠 Quote Scraper – small Python learning project
+# 🧠 Data Scraper – small Python learning project
-This is a tiny Python project I built to learn how web scraping works.
+This is a small Python project I built to learn how web scraping works.
 It collects quotes from quotes.toscrape.com and saves them in a JSON file.

 ## ✨ What it does